AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

 ![LoanRepaidSequenceDiagram](diagrams/loan/LoanRepaidSequenceDiagram.png)

 ##### 2.1.5 Loan Not Repaid Feature
 The Loan Not Repaid feature enables the users to set a loan as not repaid.
 The `Ui` class takes in the user input.
-This String is used by the `Parser` class to decide which command to run. `Parser` validates the provided index using the `parseLoanNotRepaidCommand` method. `Parser` then calls the `setNotRepaid()` method of the `LoanList` class which calls the `setNotRepaid()` method of the `Loan` class before calling the `Ui` class to print a acknowledgement message using the `toString()` method of the `Loan` class.
+This String is used by the `Parser` class to decide which command to run. `Parser` validates the provided index using the `parseLoanNotRepaidCommand` method. `Parser` then calls the `setNotRepaid()` method of the `LoanList` class which calls the `setNotRepaid()` method of the `Loan` class before calling the `Ui` class to print an acknowledgement message using the `toString()` method of the `Loan` class.
 Below is the relevance of these attributes:

 | Class Attribute | Variable Type | Relevance                              |
 |-----------------|---------------|----------------------------------------|